realazthat/glsl-gaussian/README.md

 * `outFbo` - Destination regl FBO.
 Can be null, in which case `src.fbos` is expected to exist; the result of of the computation will be left inside the `src.fbos` array on the last ping-pong; the return value with be of the form `{currentFboIndex}` so that you can retrieve it.
+             Can also be a dictionary of the form `{fbo, viewport}`, so that the output will be drawn to the viewport area of the `fbo`; see regl API docs for the form, but it is basically something like `let viewport = {x,y,width,height}`; note that the `x,y` here are from the bottom-left corner.
 * `components` - a string indicating which components need to be processed and blurred; defaults to `'rgba'`.
 * `type` - a glsl type in string format indicating the type that can hold the components that need to be processed; defaults to `'vec4'`.
 * `clipY` - a value that represents the clipspace y multiple; a default value of `1` indicates opengl-style lower-left-corner-as-origin;